$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Introduction

-Interestingly, in some regions of the parameter space, this minimal $Z_3$ leptophilic scenario may present sizable fluxes of both gamma-ray and positron fluxes, with the latter featuring a box-shape spectra, then distinctive for astrophysical probes.
-We constraint the model with bounds from CTA projections and AMS-02 upper bounds data, showing exclusions in some portions of the parameter space below the TeV, and other regions requiring more sensible experiments to be tested.
+Interestingly, in some regions of the parameter space, this minimal $Z_3$ leptophilic scenario may present sizable fluxes of positron fluxes featuring box-shape spectra \cite{Zu:2017dzm}, thus distinctive for astrophysical probes.
+We constrain the model with model-independent bounds based on AMS-02 data \cite{PhysRevLett.122.041102, Ibarra:2013zia}, showing exclusions in some portions of the parameter space below TeV, and other regions requiring more sensible experiments to be tested.

 The paper is organized in the following way.
 In section \ref{setup} we introduce the model.
 In section \ref{constrains} we present the most relevant constraints on the model.
 In section \ref{results} we present the resulting parameter space of the model after imposing the most relevant constraints, and finally in section \ref{conc} we state the conclusions.